 Choose the desired internal test pattern to display, or select OFF to turn off a test pattern.

-Alternatively, use the feet key for cycling through test patterns.
+Alternatively, use the head key for cycling through test patterns.

-NOTE: There is a centerline (both horizontal and vertical) in the Edge Blending test pattern.
+NOTE: There is a center line (both horizontal and vertical) in the Edge Blending test pattern.
 The intersection of these lines is the true center of the projector's display area.